-The software recommended in this section will allow you to record the audio from your microphone and save it as an .MP3 file.
-The following software will also allow you to edit your recordings, which I'll go over in more detail later in this guide.
+The software recommended in this section will allow you to record the audio from your microphone and save it as an MP3 file.
+The following software will also let you edit your recordings.

-Adobe Audition (PC/Mac; $20.99 USD per month): If you want really powerful audio editing software with all the bells and whistles, Adobe has it with Audition.
+Adobe Audition (PC/Mac; $20.99 per month).
+If you want really powerful audio editing software with all the bells and whistles, Adobe has it with Audition.
 It might be more than what you’ll need to edit your podcast, but if you’re using a mixer and high-end equipment, it could be a good idea to look at Adobe Audition as well.

-GarageBand (Mac; Free): GarageBand comes with all MacBooks and is good enough for most of your audio editing needs.
-GarageBand allows you to record the audio from your microphone and save it as an .MP3.
+GarageBand (Mac; free).
+GarageBand comes with all MacBooks and is good enough for most of your audio editing needs.
+GarageBand allows you to record the audio from your podcast microphone and save it as an MP3.

 Call recording software